Serving Notre Dame Since A.D. 2003

 3. Engage in collegial debate.

 The Rover seeks to facilitate one dimension of what the university desires for its community, as expressed in Notre Dame’s mission statement: “a forum where, through free inquiry and open discussion, the various lines of Catholic thought may intersect with all the forms of knowledge found in the arts, sciences, professions, and every other area of human scholarship and creativity.”
-To provide this forum, the Rover offers a distinctive kind of coverage that includes campus news, religion & ethics, politics & economics, culture & thought, humor, and sports.
+To provide this forum, the Rover offers a distinctive kind of coverage that includes campus news, religion & ethics, politics & economics, culture & thought, and humor.